hack-shack/glowfire/README.md

 Remove all cables from the beepy.
 Turn the beepy off.
 Slide beepy power switch to left.
 Connect your host computer to bottom USB-C port on beepy.
-Turn on in DFU mode.
-While holding End Call button, slide beepy power switch to right.
+Power on beepy in DFU mode:
+  * While holding End Call button, slide beepy power switch to right.
-Continue to hold End Call for 1 second, then release.
+  * Continue to hold End Call for 1 second, then release.

 On host computer, drag rp2040-firmware.uf2 file onto mounted RPI_RP2 disk.
 It should copy the file.
 On host computer, eject RPI-RP2 disk.
 Power cycle beepy.
 On beepy, slide power switch to left OFF, then right ON.
 It should boot.